MicahKezar/MicahKezar/README.md

 ## Academics & Learning
 * Potentially persue my Master's Degree in Cybersecurity.
 * Learn Assembly
+* Practice setting up a test MongoDB database to familiarize myself with both non-relational databases and JSON.

 ## Project Ideas
 * Create a query-based & dictionary-based Vanity Plate checker to see what plates are availible in your respective state (or country!).